badlydrawnrob/anki/themes/complex/README.md

 ### 1. What's the answer?

 A simple question/answer.
-From the `syntax`, `syntax code` and the `title`, guess the answer.
+From the `syntax`, `Syntax (inline code)` and the `title`, guess the answer.
 Must have at least `Key point (code block)` or `Key point notes` filled.

 ### 2. What does this syntax do? (optional)

 A slight variation on the 1st card.
-From the `syntax` and `syntax code`, guess the function or symbol's uses.
+From the `syntax` and `Syntax (inline code)`, guess the function or symbol's uses.
 Must have `What does this syntax do?` filled in with a sensible question, and either `Key point (code block)` or `Key point notes` filled.

 ### 3. Puzzle question (optional)

 Here we can get creative.
-As we don't have `syntax` or `syntax code`, create a puzzle question which forces you to guess how to solve a specific problem and with what function you'd need to do so.
+As we don't have `syntax` or `Syntax (inline code)`, create a puzzle question which forces you to guess how to solve a specific problem and with what function you'd need to do so.
 Must have at least `Puzzle` and `Puzzle answer notes` filled — often `Sample code image` and `Key points (code)` give enough examples to know if you've solved the puzzle properly.

 This template is a little complex so may have to be revisited, it assumes the following: